sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 autoexec.cfg using the command exec /~folder path/color_text.cfg.
 Or simply copy paste the code under color_text.cfg into autoexec.cfg.
 2. Setting up the Webserver:
 Download and install xampp.
+Then follow step A or B
-Place speak.pl in xampp/cgi-bin/ folder.
+A. Place speak.pl in xampp/cgi-bin/ folder.
 In speak.pl, edit and complete the line #!"--SomePath--\xampp\perl\bin\perl.exe" with your own path.
 Start xampp.
+OR
+B.Place speak.php in xampp/cgi-bin/ folder/.
+Edit color_text.cfg to place a # before alias colortext "curl http://localhost/cgi-bin/speak.pl?say=$send_var/$chat_count.chat"
+and remove the # from the line #alias colortext "curl http://localhost/speak.php?say=$send_var/$chat_count.chat"
 Usage:
 1. Press L to type, then press K to upload /download, press O to say to all OR press P to team_say.
 2. If you want input chat in console, type chat1 in console, then press K and then press O to say to all OR press P to team say.